-a.
+e.
 Press the CONFIG button on the front panel to close the menus.

-Enable the web remote interface
+Enable the Web remote interface

 Before you can access the instrument using a Web browser, the Web remote interface of the instrument must be enabled.
 Optionally, you can create a password which would then be required to gain access to the instrument using a Web browser.
-See Enable the web remote interface on page 20.
+See Enable the Web remote interface on page 22.